mageonius/m2-module-advanced-catalog-import/README.md

 ## Module features

--  Add new options during import to select and multiselect attributes;
+-  Add new options during products import to select and multiselect attributes;
--  Set "1" and "0" values to boolean attributes as an alternative to Yes/No.
+-  Set "1" and "0" values to boolean attributes as an alternative to Yes/No during products import.

 ## Supported Magento 2 versions